 Graber’s beaten body was found hidden under a tarp, wheelbarrow and railroad ties at a local park where she took daily walks, according to an affidavit.
 Investigators say she was beaten to death with a baseball bat.
 Her van was found abandoned on a rural road.

-Witnesses told investigators they saw two males driving away in Garber’s van less than an hour after she arrived to the park.
+Witnesses told investigators they saw two males driving away in Graber’s van less than an hour after she arrived to the park.
 Another witness told police they later picked up Goodale and Miller on the road where the van was found.
-Social media messages also implicated the teens in Garber’s death, states an affidavit.
+Social media messages also implicated the teens in Graber’s death, states an affidavit.